Academics

 Students:

-• Focus on the transition to Archmere academically and socially
+• Focus on your transition to Archmere academically and socially.

-• Seek assistance when necessary in the classroom as ninth-grade performance will be seen by college admission offices
+• Seek assistance when necessary in the classroom, as ninth-grade performance will be seen and considered by college admission offices.

 Parents/Caregivers: